This is just a sample of the many

 ownership of important historical pieces is vital to establishing and enhancing

-an object's value, and I want to insure there are no claims of non-disclosure or
+an objects value.
+In addition I want to insure there are no claims of non-disclosure or

-other problems down the road from the buyer of my 1/2 interest.
+other problems down the road from the buyer of my 1/2 share or a new partner of a 50% share of my half share.

-Fardoil should also be told, again so that potential parties interested in
+Fardoil should also be told so that potential parties interested in

-through on each one of them.
-For the record, let's review some of those past
+through on every single one of them.
+For the record, let's review some of those past proposals:

 bidder would not pay the original sale price it had brought at auction he would

-simply buy us out, as he felt it had not reached its full potential because of
+simply buy us out for 1/2 of the high bid, as we both felt it had not reached its full potential because of the

-the French interference.
-He never followed through on that proposal.
-His excuse
+French interference.
+He never followed through on that proposal, later claiming it was just a negotiation tactic.

-Shortly after Peter ended our friendship he announced we would settle up over
+Shortly after Peter ended our friendship, and after the auction, he announced we would settle up over

 the Fardoil by having a private auction between us, with a third party holding